Characters: Guardians Of The Galaxy The Movie

 - Dating Catwoman: If his Every Scar Has a Story is to be believed, one Girl of the Week he dated was a Kree woman, who tried to kill him when she thought he was cheating on her.
 Considering the Kree are probably one of the worst alien races in the Marvel Universe...

 - Deadpan Snarker: The man could rival Tony Stark if they were in the same room.

-- Disco Dan: He's pretty much a walking memorial to The Eighties.
-Then again, it's not like he would be up to date with trends back on Earth since The Eighties.
+- Disco Dan: He's a walking memorial to The '80s.
+Justified, though, since it's not like he would be up to date with trends back on Earth since The '80s thanks to being abducted in 1988.
 He's been... out of touch.

-- Establishing Character Moment: Immediately following his childhood flashback, as Star Lord searches the crumbling remains of a destroyed civilization in a somber opening scene.
+- Establishing Character Moment: Immediately following his childhood flashback, as Star-Lord searches the crumbling remains of a destroyed civilization in a somber opening scene.
 Then he pops on his headphones and dances his way through the ruins to 70s pop while kicking attacking mutant alien rats.
-Except, of course, the one he uses as a microphone.
+Except the one he uses as a microphone.

 - Fish Out of Temporal Water: Of a sort.
 He's obsessed with 70's and 80's pop culture because he hasn't seen his home planet in thirty years, and has no idea how pop culture has changed while he's been away (see Disco Dan).
 It's implied that he's never returned to Earth because it would be so unfamiliar to him that it wouldn't feel like home.

 - Flipping the Bird: Did this during his mug shot.

 - Friendly Enemy: with Rhoman Dey.
 When Peter's arrested, he's briefly seen giving friendly grin to Dey... until Dey mistakenly called him "Star-Prince" and Peter immediately dropped his smile.